Analyst1GreatMoney/Semi-Automated-Scoring-Tool/doc/Collateral/benchmarks-&-scorings.md

 #### **1.1.1.1 IRSD Benchmarks**:

-**IRSD focuses only on disadvantage.**
-It ranks suburbs based on the **concentration of socio-economic stress**, including:
-* Low household income
-* High unemployment
-* Lower education attainment
-* Higher welfare dependence
-* Higher proportion of low-skill occupations
-* Housing stress and rental dependence

-A **lower IRSD decile = higher socio-economic disadvantage.**

----
+**IRSD measures socio-economic disadvantage only.**
+Lower IRSD deciles indicate **higher levels of socio-economic stress**, such as low income, unemployment, lower education, and welfare dependence.

-From a lender’s perspective, high socio-economic disadvantage is associated with:
+From a lender’s perspective, higher socio-economic disadvantage is associated with:

-**1. Higher default sensitivity**
+* **Higher default sensitivity**

-   Residents in disadvantaged areas are more exposed to:
-   * Income shocks
-   * Employment instability

-**2. Higher downside price volatility**
+  Greater exposure to income and employment shocks.

+* **Weaker price resilience**

-   * Property values fall faster in downturns
+  Property values tend to fall faster during downturns and recover more slowly.
-   * Recovery is slower after market stress

-**3. Weaker liquidation outcomes**
-   * Narrower buyer pool
-   * Longer selling periods
-   * Larger forced-sale discounts
+* **Reduced liquidity on exit**

+  Smaller buyer pools, longer selling periods, and higher forced-sale discounts

 ---